streamingfast/firehose-docs/integrate-new-chains/new-blockchains.md

 If all changes were made correctly the updated project should compile successfully.

-## Protobuf Data Modeling&#x20;
+## Protobuf Data Modeling

-Designing the protobuf structures for your given blockchain is one of the most important steps in an integrator's journey.&#x20;
+Designing the protobuf structures for your given blockchain is one of the most important steps in an integrator's journey.

 {% hint style="warning" %}
-**Important**_: It's imperative that the data structures in the protobuf's of the custom integration are represented as precisely as possible._&#x20;
+**Important**_: It's imperative that the data structures in the protobuf's of the custom integration are represented as precisely as possible._
 {% endhint %}

 {% hint style="danger" %}